Prepare for a career in the music and media industry

-Digital Recording and Production 1
+Recording and Production 1

 Creative Computing Profession

-Sound Reinforcement 1
+Acoustics and Sound Reinforcement

 Studio recording and production techniques are further developed with a deeper focus on industry technical standards.
 You will study electronic music and understand MIDI control through composition and sound design in Ableton.
 Audio post production work enhances your skills in synchronisation, editing and processing techniques for deliverable media.
 Practical impulse response capture and room acoustics theory provides you with contextualised learning in reverberation, room design and acoustic analysis.
 Continuing studies in sound reinforcement theory and systems will culminate with group work and the technical production of a live music event.

-Digital Recording and Production 2
+Recording and Production 2